Teams often make expensive creative, product, and messaging decisions with too little audience input.

 The short answer: it is not the same as asking a chatbot for opinions.
-A useful AI focus group should be built around a defined audience model, a clear stimulus, and a structured way to compare reactions.
+A useful AI focus group should be built around a defined audience model, a clear stimulus, structured questions, and careful interpretation.

 Used well, it helps teams learn earlier.
 Used badly, it creates polished guesswork.